maael/Cravat/README.md

 Cravat
 ======
-A work in progress PHP MVC framework, using doctrine as an ORM and raintpl for templating.
+A work in progress PHP MVC framework, using raintpl for templating.

 Database Configuration
 ----------------------